In the social media world, Facebook may still be king but Instagram is gaining steadily gaining on the social media giant.

 Customers can search brands during the research process or be introduced based on a targeted ad.
 Businesses can use it to sell products, promote special deals, and reach wider audiences, while customers can use the platform to communicate directly with brands.

 However, given the fact that so many businesses are using Instagram already, there is little room for error.
 You want to make sure that your company is taking full advantage of this social media platform in order to grow brand awareness and cultivate more leads.
 So, what are the most effective strategies to capitalize on?
-Let’s dive in.
+Let’s learn how to market small business on Instagram.

 1. Share customer success stories to build communities